ericom-gideon/docs/docs/getstarted/how_to_deploy_an_app.md

 #### 3 Details

 Time to name your application, choose a Ruby version (if needed), and add any environment variables.
 Check off any free add-ons to be included in your app.

+Ninefold deploys Apache Passenger as the default app server.
+If you want to run a web process from a Procfile, check 'yes' for __Run web-server with a Procfile__.
+This means we will deploy nginx with a configured [Thin](http://help.ninefold.com/apps/thin/), [Unicorn](http://help.ninefold.com/apps/unicorn/) or [Puma](http://help.ninefold.com/apps/puma/) app server from the Procfile.
+Check 'no' to stick with Apache Passenger.

+***
+If Ninefold does not detect a configured web process with a 'yes' on __Run web-server with a Procfile__, Thin will be deployed.
+***

 Last but not least, add any before and after migration triggers.
 Utilize these trigger points to provide bash scripts if required.

 #### Deploy!